MayaqqDev/Estrogen/README.md

 item processing.
 This might be pretty tough to get to, but the reward is great!
 The Estrogen Effect gives you an effect allowing you to **Dash** (With some hidden abilities too)!

-To Dash, simply have the Estrogen Pill effect (Called Girl Power in game) and click [X], if that does not work, you may need to rebind the key in the Minecraft control settings or rebind any key that uses the same key.
+To Dash, simply have the Girl Power effect from any source (like pills, patches and others) and click [X], if that does not work, you may need to rebind the key in the Minecraft control settings or rebind any key that uses the same key.
 Then it should be smooth dashin' from there!